fact-project/MNIST_Keras_pixel_order/README.md

 # MNIST_Keras_pixel_order
 These files reconstruct some ideas to an ordered or shuffled input vector of a neural net.

-Read MNIST_Keras.ipnb for further information.
+Read MNIST_Keras.ipynb for further information.